Birdie Blye

-Birdice Blye-Richardson (March 24, 1871 - June 23, 1935) better known as Birdie Blye, was an American pianist.
-At 5 year old she was "an infant prodigy" who was taught by the best teachers in the United States and Europe.
+Birdice Blye-Richardson (March 24, 1871–June 23, 1935) better known as Birdie Blye, was an American pianist.
+At 5 years old she was "an infant prodigy" who was taught by the best teachers in the United States and Europe.
 At the age of 10, she gave concerts in London and other European cities.
 She was the only American who ever played at so early an age in orchestral concerts.

-She began her training in New York City under Edmund Neupert and Rafael Joseffy.
+Blye began her training in New York City under Edmund Neupert and Rafael Joseffy.
 She then went to the Royal Academy of Music in London.
 After returning to the U.S., she played concerts in Eastern cities with the Seidl Orchestra.
 Anton Seidl and William Steinway advised her to study in Germany, which she did for six years, first under Hans von Bülow, then in the Royal Hochschule in Berlin, and finally under Anton Rubinstein.
 She was the only American pupil Rubinstein ever took.
 She was twice a guest at the White House in Washington, D.C.

 Early years and education

 Birdice Blye was born in Sioux City, Iowa, (Note: Although Willard and Livermore mention New York City as place of birth, it seems that Sioux City, Iowa is more probable per Lockwood and Cook County Deaths.) on March 24, 1871.
 (Note: Although Weiser and Arbeiter mention 1887, Cook County Deaths record state March 24, 1871, while Willard and Livermore only go so far as recording "187-".)
 However, she spent so little time in Sioux City, and so much time with her grandmother in Southern Indiana that she considered her home there.
 By 1887, she was living in Kentland, Indiana.

 On her father's side, Blye was related to John Hancock, one of the signers of the Declaration of Independence, and to the Lees of Virginia.
 Her mother's forefathers were of English nobility.

 Blye manifested a love of music at an early age.
 At age five, she played in concert at Chicago.

 For some time, Blye pursued her studies in New York City with Edmund Neupert, Edward Mollenhauer, and Rafael Joseffy.
 In London, she studied in the Academy, winning medals.
 After a series of concerts in the principal Eastern cities, where she was received with perfect ovations and where she played with Anton Seidl's orchestra, Mr. Seidl and Mr. William Steinway were so impressed with her wonderful talent that they urged her to go to Germany.
-In Germany, she studied under Hans von Buelow, in the Royal Hochschule in Berlin, and finally under Anton Rubinstein.
+In Germany, she studied under Hans von Bülow, in the Royal Hochschule in Berlin, and finally under Anton Rubinstein.

 Highly educated, a linguist of note, Blye painted in oils and water colors.
 She studied painting in the Grosvenor Gallery in London.
-Her first exhibited picture, painted when she was 14 years of age, was sold for US$75.
+Her first exhibited picture, painted when she was 14, was sold for $75.